David D. Friedman

 David Director Friedman (/ˈfriːdmən/; born February 12, 1945) is an American economist, physicist, and legal scholar.
 He is known for his textbook writings on microeconomics and the libertarian theory of anarcho-capitalism, which is the subject of his most popular book, The Machinery of Freedom.
 Described by Walter Block as a "free-market anarchist" theorist, Friedman has also authored several other books and articles, including Price Theory: An Intermediate Text (1986), Law's Order: What Economics Has to Do with Law and Why It Matters (2000), Hidden Order: The Economics of Everyday Life (1996), and Future Imperfect (2008).

 Life and work

-David Friedman is the son of economists Rose and Milton Friedman.
+David Director Friedman is the son of economists Rose and Milton Friedman.
 He graduated magna cum laude from Harvard University in 1965, with a bachelor's degree in chemistry and physics.
 He later earned a master's in 1967, and a PhD in 1971 in theoretical physics from the University of Chicago.
 Despite his later career, he never took a class for credit in either economics or law.
 He was a professor of law at Santa Clara University from 2005 to 2017, and a contributing editor for Liberty magazine.
-He is currently a Professor Emeritus.
+He is currently a professor emeritus.
 He is an atheist.
 His son, Patri Friedman, has also written about libertarian theory and market anarchism, particularly seasteading.